tommycrest/webeasysimpleserver/README.md

 - Error on loading css and js from WebEasy

 # Future work
-- From index.html will be available a form for loading directly (in localhost) the application to test
+- From index.html will be available a form for loading directly (in localhost) the application to test [ in progress ]
+- Deploy WebEasy on a Docker image [ in progress ]

 # Feedback
 Every feedback for improvement are appreciate